 Youth Support Volunteer Program in Italy - Rome

 Want to make a difference to the lives of young people in Italy?
-International Volunteer HQ’s Youth Support project in Rome enables volunteers to assist with after-school programs for students from disadvantaged communities.
+International Volunteer HQ’s Youth Support project in Rome enables volunteers to assist with after-school programs or summer camps for children and teenagers, some of which are from disadvantaged communities.
 Volunteers will gain experience working with youth from many different backgrounds while providing them with a safe, supportive and positive environment where they can connect and learn together.

 - Programs start every second and fourth Monday of the month

 - Affordable fees from CA$1285 for 2 weeks

 - Includes accommodation, breakfast and dinner, airport pick up, orientation and 24/7 support

 Help on after school programs, some of which are for students from underprivileged communities